Al-Aqsa Mosque: Fatimid period

-Crusader/Ayyubid period
+Crusader, Ayyubid and Mamluk periods

 Jerusalem was captured by the Crusaders in 1099, during the First Crusade.
 They named the mosque Templum Solomonis (Solomon's Temple), distinguishing it from the Dome of the Rock, which they named Templum Domini (Temple of God).
 While the Dome of the Rock was turned into a Christian church under the care of the Augustinians, the al-Aqsa Mosque was used as a royal palace and also as a stable for horses.
 In 1119, the Crusader king accommodated the headquarters of the Knights Templar next to his palace within the building.
 During this period, the mosque underwent some structural changes, including the expansion of its northern porch, and the addition of an apse and a dividing wall.
 A new cloister and church were also built at the site, along with various other structures.
 The Templars constructed vaulted western and eastern annexes to the building; the western currently serves as the women's mosque and the eastern as the Islamic Museum.

 After the Ayyubids under the leadership of Saladin reconquered Jerusalem following the siege of 1187, several repairs and renovations were undertaken at al-Aqsa Mosque.
 In order to prepare the mosque for Friday prayers, within a week of his capture of Jerusalem Saladin had the toilets and grain stores installed by the Crusaders at al-Aqsa removed, the floors covered with precious carpets, and its interior scented with rosewater and incense.
 Saladin's predecessor—the Zengid sultan Nur al-Din—had commissioned the construction of a new minbar or "pulpit" made of ivory and wood in 1168–69, but it was completed after his death; Nur ad-Din's minbar was added to the mosque in November 1187 by Saladin.
 The Ayyubid sultan of Damascus, al-Mu'azzam, built the northern porch of the mosque with three gates in 1218.
-In 1345, the Mamluks under al-Kamil Shaban added two naves and two gates to the mosque's eastern side.
+In 1345, the Mamluk sultan al-Kamil Sha'ban added two naves and two gates to the mosque's eastern side.